Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 In Rx Java 2.x a backpressure-capable class is called [Flowable](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html).
-In the following example we use [rxFlowable] coroutine builder from `kotlinx-coroutines-rx2` module to define a flowable that sends five integers from 1 to 5.
+In the following example we use [rxFlowable] coroutine builder from `kotlinx-coroutines-rx2` module to define a flowable that sends three integers from 1 to 3.
 It prints a message to the output before invocation of suspending [send][SendChannel.send] function, so that we can study how it operates.